GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-aws/index.md

 ## Configure AWS VPN gateways

+      Known issue: When configuring VPN tunnels to AWS, use the IKEv2 encryption protocol and select fewer transform sets on the AWS side, otherwise the Cloud VPN tunnel can fail to rekey.
+For example, select a combination of single Phase 1 and Phase 2 encryption algorithms, integrity algorithms, and DH group numbers.

+      This rekeying issue is caused by a large SA payload size for the default set of AWS transform sets.
+This large payload size results in IP fragmentation of IKE packets on the AWS side, which Cloud VPN does not support.

 Create two AWS virtual private gateways, each associated with an AWS site-to-site VPN connection and a customer gateway.
 The first AWS gateway has one site-to-site connection and two customer gateways.
 The first AWS configuration connects to